Attacks on the United States: Embassy in Rome bombing (June 1987)

 On June 9, 1987, Car bomb set off, two rocket-propelled grenades fired at embassy.

 Embassy in Bogotá second bombing (September 1989)

-On September 17, 1989, a homemade rocket was fired at embassy by unknown assailant, no damage reported.
+On September 17, 1989, a homemade rocket was fired at the embassy by an unknown assailant; no damage was reported.

 World Trade Center bombing (February 1993)

 On February 26, 1993, a terrorist bombing targeted the North Tower of the World Trade Center in New York City.
 A 1,200-pound (540 kg) truck bomb was detonated in the underground parking garage, causing a massive explosion that killed six people and injured over 1,000.
 The blast created a 100-foot (30 m) crater, severely damaging multiple floors but failing to topple the towers, which was the attackers' intended goal.

 The attack was carried out by a group of Islamist extremists, including Ramzi Yousef, who orchestrated the plot, and several accomplices.
 They aimed to protest U.S. foreign policies in the Middle East.
 Authorities apprehended and convicted six individuals in connection with the bombing, including Yousef, who was later sentenced to life in prison.